100 years of quantum is just the beginning…

 A global initiative that aims to strengthen national capacities in the basic sciences and science education.

 Follow the path to celebrating the International Year of Quantum Science and Technology.

-The proposal for an International Year of Quantum Science and Technology has been endorsed by leading societies and academies throughout the world.
+The proposal for an International Year of Quantum Science and Technology has been endorsed by leading international scientific societies, academies, and unions throughout the world.